This website was created in May 2009.

 Note: 'The District' means all of the Australian Capital Territory; all parts between and including Queanbeyan, Bungendore, Lake George, Captain's Flat NSW, north to Gundaroo and south to around Bredbo.

 The Convicts pages, at present, reflect only the major or well-known landholders who included properties within the Canberra to Queanbeyan-Bungendore region in their land holdings.

-The first time I visited Canberra was when I was sent to bring a client up to date on the newest rollout from Salesforce: Salesforce Community development that allows businesses and organizations to connect employees, customers, and partners all in one (branded) space.
-The possibilities are endless and I had been dispatched to Australia's capital city, Canberra.
+The first time I visited Canberra was when I was sent to bring a client up to date on the newest rollout from Salesforce: Their Community Cloud, that allows businesses and organizations to connect employees, customers, and partners all in one (branded) space.
+The possibilities are endless and I had been dispatched to Australia's capital city, Canberra as part of a Salesforce Community Cloud consulting team.
 For 21,000 years the Canberra region has been home to the Ngunnawal people.
 Evidence of their long occupation exists in archeological evidence at numerous places throughout the Australian Capital Territory (ACT).
 Aside from working with my client to make sure we were following the best proper strategy, development and implementation of Salesforce Communities, I spent all my free time learning more about the Tidbinbilla Nature Reserve and the Namadgi National Park.
 I had requested a two week vacation after I finished my Salesforce consulting and implementation specifically to visit the Tidbinbilla Nature Reserve and the Namadgi National Park.
 I wanted to discover more about the park's Aboriginal heritage, as well as experience its wonderful bird life, get several days of fishing, and enjoy some bush walks, which I was told ,would afford me many incredible scenic views.
 In addition I spent several sight seeing days in Canberra which has it's own fascinating as the content below shows.